CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 (Unique Video Reference: 7_CP_CBC)

-# 8 QT Viewport and Camera Clipping
+# 8 QT View port and Camera Clipping

 In this video (objectives)…